jlesage/docker-crashplan-pro/README.md

 |`VNC_PASSWORD`| Password needed to connect to the application's GUI.
 See the [VNC Password](#vnc-password) section for more details. | `""` |
 |`ENABLE_CJK_FONT`| When set to `1`, open-source computer font `WenQuanYi Zen Hei` is installed.
 This font contains a large range of Chinese/Japanese/Korean characters. | `0` |
 |`CRASHPLAN_SRV_MAX_MEM`| Maximum amount of memory the CrashPlan Engine is allowed to use.
 One of the following memory unit (case insensitive) should be added as a suffix to the size: `G`, `M` or `K`.
 By default, when this variable is not set, a maximum of 1024MB (`1024M`) of memory is allowed. **NOTE**: Setting this variable as the same effect as running the `java mx VALUE, restart` command from the CrashPlan command line. | `1024M` |

+#### Deployment Considerations

+Many tools used to manage Docker containers extract environment variables defined by the Docker image and use them to create/deploy the container.
+For example, this is done by:
+  - The Docker application on Synology NAS
+  - The Container Station on QNAP NAS
+  - Portainer
+  - etc.

+While this can be useful for the user to adjust the value of environment variables to fit its needs, it can also be confusing and dangerous to keep all of them.

+A good pratice is to set/keep only the variables that are needed for the container to behave as desired in a specific setup.
+If the value of variable is kept to its default value, it means that it can be removed.
+Keep in mind that all variables are optional, meaning that none of them is required for the container to start.

+Removing environment variables that are not needed provides some advantages:

+  - Prevents keeping variables that are no longer used by the container.
+Over time, with image updates, some variables might be removed.
+  - Allows the Docker image to change/fix a default value.
+Again, with image updates, the default value of a variable might be changed to fix an issue, or to better support a new feature.
+  - Prevents changes to a variable that might affect the correct function of the container.
+Some undocumented variables, like `PATH` or `ENV`, are required to be exposed, but are not meant to be changed by users.
+However, container management tools still show these variables to users.
+  - There is a bug with the Container Station on QNAP, where the value of an environment variable is mandatory.
+This behavior is wrong and it's perfectly fine to have a variable without value.
+In fact, this container does have variables without value by default.
+Thus, removing uneeded variables is a good way to prevent deployment issue on QNAP.

 ### Data Volumes